 The British Columbia mediation “Notice” system works like this (quotes are from governing regulations):

-–A party in a lawsuit “may initiate mediation” by “serving a Notice to Mediate” on “every other party” in the lawsuit, “no later than 60 days” after an initial filing and “no later than 120 days before the date of trial”;
+–A party in a lawsuit “may initiate mediation” by “serving a Notice to Mediate” on “every other party” in the lawsuit, at any time between these two dates, (i) 60 days after an initial filing, and (ii) “no later than 120 days before the date of trial”;

 –A mediator is then appointed by the parties;

 –A “pre-mediation conference” must be held, followed by a formal mediation session, with representatives of all parties attending both events (attendance by telephone is an option);

 –Exemptions from the mediation process include, (i) a mediation of the dispute has already occurred, (ii) the parties agree in writing that mediation should not occur, and (iii) the court believes “it is materially impracticable or unfair” to require a party to attend;